 This sign was lies

 It was fun to be the tallest thing in the contiguous United States for just a moment at the top of Whitney.
 I sat there for a while to enjoy it.
 The way down was pretty easy.
-My goal was to get back to camp before it got dark, and I was able to make it back a few hours before sunset, even.
+My goal was to get back to camp before it got dark, and I was able to make it back a few hours before sunset.

 Only 5'1", but the tallest thing in the lower 48 for just a minute